WIDE RECEIVER

 WR | ARIZONA | 6’5 | 212

-Strengths: McMillan has an enormous frame.
-His ability to stretch out his arms and pluck the ball is a huge asset.
-McMillan is great at the catch point, and knows how to create space with his frame.
-He’s been very productive in college.
-McMillan’s YAC ability is very impressive, especially for his size Weaknesses: McMillan lacks route salesmanship.
-His ability to create separation in man coverage is questionable.
-His top-end speed is modest and he’ll need to improve at beating press Bottom Line: McMillan will be a productive all-around producer, but I'm not as sold on his star WR1 potential as many others are.
+Strengths: McMillan has an enormous frame and uses it well to extend and pluck the ball out of the air.
+He’s excellent at the catch point and understands how to create space with his size.
+He’s been highly productive in college, and his YAC ability is impressive—especially given his build.
+Weaknesses: McMillan lacks refined route salesmanship, and his ability to separate in man coverage is limited.
+His top-end speed is modest, and he’ll need to improve against press coverage.
+Bottom Line: McMillan will be a very productive NFL receiver, but I don’t quite see the true WR1 ceiling that some project.

 Grade: Round 2